MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 # Charts in Workplace Analytics

 The [Explore the metrics](explore-intro.md) pages of Workplace Analytics display information in charts.
-This topic describes those charts and provides information about how to configure them.
+This topic describes those charts and provides information about how to configure and use them.
 See the following sections:

  * [Chart types](#chart-types).
 Descriptions of the four primary chart types.
  * [Chart features](#chart-features).
 Information to help you get the most out of the charts in **Explore**.